Velocity Merchant Services Logo

 Credit Card Decline Codes: What They Mean in 2026 (and How to Fix Them Fast)

 Credit card decline codes usually aren’t “random.”
 They’re signals.
 In 2026, declines are happening more often because fraud controls are tighter, banks are faster to block suspicious activity, and customers are using more digital wallets and newer card types.
+Common reasons for Visa card declines include insufficient funds, reaching a credit limit, and incorrect entry of card information during checkout.
 If you want fewer declines (and fewer awkward “uhh… it’s not working” moments), you need:

 • a reliable connection and updated POS hardware,